wp-plugins/style-admin/readme.txt

 == Changelog ==

+= 1.3 =
+* Added "lang" folder for localization files
+* Added French, German, Spanish and Chinese translations
+* Added .pot file for localization by others.
+Located in "lang" folder

 = 1.2 =
 * Added in CSS styled tabs to organise display of option's
 * Modified "label" tag to include reference ID